-- Do not eat or drink anything after midnight, unless otherwise instructed.
+- Do not eat or drink anything after midnight, unless care team says differently.

 The type of anesthesia will depend on your comfort levels and overall health.
 Options include:

-- Moderate sedation—you will feel sleepy and pain-free, but easily aroused
+- Moderate sedation—you will feel sleepy and pain-free.
+You will be able to respond.

 Description of the Procedure